-ITALICA is the largest catalogue of rainfall-induced landslides with accurate spatial and temporal localisation currently available in Italy.
+ITALICA is the largest catalogue of rainfall-induced landslides with accurate spatial and temporal localization currently available in Italy.
 The selection criteria are relatively strict compared to other inventories.
-In particular, at the lowest acceptable geographic accuracy level P300 the location of the landslide can still be indicated within a radius of less than 10 km.
-Similarly, the worst level temporal accuracy T3 still requires knowing at least the day of occurrence of the landslide which is the usual maximum accuracy in most catalogues.
+In particular, at the lowest acceptable geographic accuracy level $P{300}$ , the location of the landslide can still be indicated within a radius of less than 10 km.
+Similarly, the worst level of temporal accuracy $T_3$ still requires one to know at least the day of occurrence of the landslide, which is the usual maximum accuracy in most catalogues.
 These two constraints, combined with the requirement for specific reference to rainfall as the sole triggering factor of the landslides, significantly limit the number of events suitable for the catalogue.
-As a result, an average of 40% of the analysed news reporting items is discarded.
-These strict and stringent criteria limit the use of many technical reports produced in the aftermath of severe weather events in which generally only the date of the inspection and not the date of occurrence of the landslide is reported.
-In this regard, particularly useful are the reports provided by firefighters, which are accurate both in space and time.
-Unfortunately, the availability of such data is not uniform across the country due to the different data sharing policies of provincial and regional authorities.
-We noticed how both geographic and temporal accuracy increase substantially when information on landslides is collected from institutional reports (Fig. 6).
-We can therefore state that a higher availability of such data sources would result in a more thorough catalogue.
+As a result, an average of 40 % of the analysed news-reporting items is discarded.
+These strict and stringent criteria limit the use of many technical reports produced in the aftermath of severe weather events in which generally only the date of inspection and not the date of occurrence of the landslide is reported.
+In this re-